TryGhost/docs/content/concepts/routing.md

   ```

-For example, to set a custom home page on `/` as well as about pages at `about/careers` and `about/team` then use routes to define the URL routing.
-Read more about [custom pages](/tutorials/custom-home-page/).
+For example, to set a custom home page on `/` as well as about pages at `about/careers` and `about/team`, you'd use routes to define the URL routing.
 ```yaml
 routes:
   /: home